stanford-rc/www.sherlock.stanford.edu/alphafold.md

     This script assumes that you are submitting the job from within the GitHub repository that you cloned into `$GROUP_HOME/$USER`.
 Feel free to modify the script if you want to use your own partition, download to a different location, or submit the job from a different directory.
+The database will take approximately 1 hour to download, you may proceed to next step while it completes.

     Although unmodified files are purged from `$SCRATCH` and `$GROUP_SCRATCH` every 90 days, Stanford Research Computing maintains a copy of the